andythetechnerd03/andy-blog/README.md

 - Built data pipeline for a large-scale data processing system, complex visualization and predictive modeling (raw data approximately > 10GB).
 - Learned a powerful low-code Data Science platform, which helped the team automate the data pipeline flow and reduce the time to finalize the project.
 - Cut down data processing time by 50% by optimizing the data type, asynchronous programming, and accelerated hardware.
-- Prepared question-answer data pairs and fine-tuned a Large Multimodal Model on face description system.
 - Addressed chatbot limitations such as topic drift and datetime reasoning using clustering and function calling.
+- Prepared question-answer data pairs to fine-tune a Large Multimodal Model on face description system.

 ### AI Intern @ Quy Nhon AI Center | _September 2023 - December 2023_
 - Trained and evaluated a table recognition model on synthetically generated data.